Prague-East District: Demographics

 Thanks to its proximity to Prague, Prague-East District belongs to the fastest growing districts in the country in the 21st century.

 Most populated municipalities

 Economy

-The largest employers with its headquarters in Prague-East District and at least 1,000 employers are:
+The largest employers with headquarters in Prague-East District and at least 1,000 employees are:

 Transport

 The territory of the district is crossed by several motorways leading from Prague: the D1 motorway to Brno, the D8 motorway to Ústí nad Labem, the D10 motorway to Turnov, and the D11 motorway to Hradec Králové.
 Small part of the D0 motorway also passes through the district.

 Sights

-The most important monuments in the district, protected as national cultural monuments are (all located in Brandýs nad Labem-Stará Boleslav):
+The most important monuments in the district, protected as national cultural monuments, (all located in Brandýs nad Labem-Stará Boleslav) are: